-Consensus doesn't exist, of course, because bad bosses come in so many different shapes and sizes.
-What one person thinks of as a bad boss may not resonate with a coworker who has different needs.
+Consensus doesn't exist about what makes a manager a bad boss, of course, because bad bosses come in so many different shapes and sizes.
+What one person thinks of as a bad boss may not resonate with a coworker who has different needs from work and their boss relationship.

-But, several themes occur most frequently when citing bad behavior on the part of bosses.
+But, several themes occur most frequently when employees cite bad behavior on the part of their bosses.

 What Really Bad Bosses Do